Implications for norms, mandates and practices in humanitarian action

 COP27, the Climate Charter and humanitarian change: How can we expand collaboration across and beyond the humanitarian sector?30.09.2022 12:45 - 14:15

-The German Red Cross and CHA invite to a luncheon with Jagan Chapagain, Secretary General of the International Federation of Red Cross and Red Crescent Societies (IFRC) on the topic; How can we work together in the humanitarian sector and beyond to strengthen climate and environmental action?
+The German Red Cross and CHA invited to a luncheon with Jagan Chapagain, Secretary General of the International Federation of Red Cross and Red Crescent Societies (IFRC) on the topic; How can we work together in the humanitarian sector and beyond to strengthen climate and environmental action?

 CHA Annual Conference 2022: Where is the Humanitarian Turning Point?23.11.2022 00:00 - 23:59